robbibt/pyTMD/doc/source/background/Glossary.rst

     Equinox
         the ascending node of the Earth's orbit about the sun, and the point on the equatorial plane where it meets the ecliptic plane

+    Flattening
+        ratio of the difference between the semi-major and semi-minor axes of an ellipsoid to the semi-major axis

     Free Core Nutation
         Nearly diurnal deviations in the motion of the pole of rotation due to the resonant motion of the Earth's core relative to the mantle